Tools & Resources▼

 Weighted Average Coupon: This figure is calculated by weighting each bond's coupon by its relative size in the portfolio.
 This figure indicates whether the portfolio has more high- or low-coupon bonds.

 Weighted Average Effective Duration (sometimes called "Option-Adjusted Duration") is a measure of a security's price sensitivity to changes in interest rates calculated using a model that recognizes that the probability of a bond being called or remaining outstanding until maturity may vary if market interest rates change, and that makes adjustments based on a bond's embedded options (e.g., call rights, or in the case of a mortgage-backed security, the probability that homeowners will prepay their mortgages), if any, based on the probability that the options will be exercised.
 A fund’s weighted average effective duration will equal the market value weighted average of each bond's effective duration in the fund's portfolio.
-As with any model, several assumptions are made so the weighted average effective duration of a mutual fund in the Federated family of mutual funds may not be comparable to other mutual funds outside of the Federated family of funds.
+As with any model, several assumptions are made so the weighted average effective duration of a fund in the Federated family of funds may not be comparable to other funds outside of the Federated family of funds.
 Securities with longer durations are more sensitive to changes in interest rates than securities of shorter durations.

 Weighted Average Effective Maturity is the average time to maturity of debt securities held in the fund.

 Weighted Average Life (WAL): WAL, as it applies to fluctuating funds, is defined as the average time a dollar of principal is outstanding at an assumed prepayment rate.